All Episodes

 Six is perfectly fine for a dinner party.

-I mean, you know, I I I honestly cannot believe that this is happening in this country.
+I mean, you know, I honestly cannot believe that this is happening in this country.

-Yeah, you have you have you have primaries rigged, you have investigations rigged to favor so Hillary Clinton can keep running it for president.
+You have investigations rigged to favor so Hillary Clinton can keep running for president.

 Then you have, you know, Hillary's the one that's paying for Russian lies to impact the American people in an election.

-It's what um um ordinary decent Americans hate so much about the Beltway swamp.
+It's what ordinary, decent Americans hate so much about the Beltway swamp.

-I mean, w you you have run of a mill pay-to-play scandals every single day in this country, but nobody has taken it to the level uh that Hillary and Bill Clinton had uh until of course we've seen what happened under the Obama administration.
+I mean, you have run-of-the-mill pay-to-play scandals every single day in this country, but nobody has taken it to the level that Hillary and Bill Clinton had until, of course, we've seen what happened under the Obama administration.

 And this really was supposed to be the last sanctuary, the last vestige, our national security apparatus.

-And uh if people don't go to jail, Sean, I just can't imagine, you know, what the American people are are are are going to do this this next election cycle.
+And if people don't go to jail, Sean, I just can't imagine what the American people are going to do this next election cycle.

-And then look, you've got so many of these players now out there preening and feathering their own caps and becoming far-left resistance leaders and out there ready to show more books that are going to lie about the lies that they've told in furtherance of political power.
+And then, look, you've got so many of these players now out there preening and feathering their own caps and becoming far-left resistance leaders and out there ready to shill more books that are going to lie about the lies that they've told in furtherance of political power.

 Listen, I've warned Jim Comey.